ethersphere/bee-factory/README.md

 For more details see the `--help` page of the CLI and its commands.

+### Docker Images

+Bee Factory as the NPM package that you can install, like mentioned above, works in a way that it orchestrates launching Bee Factory Docker images in correct order and awaits for certain initializations to happen in correct form.

 ## Contribute

 There are some ways you can make this module better: